 Select GPIB on the upper right corner of the SDLA Visualizer Main Menu to enable the GPIB function.
 Press View to monitor command traffic to and from SDLA Visualizer.
-In the following illustration, GPIB is enabled, and View is selected to show SDLA Visualizer command traffic (GPIB On and View Off are the defaults).
+In the following illustration, GPIB is enabled, and View is selected to show SDLA Visualizer command traffic.
 Other GPIB command traffic is not shown.
 Use an application such as the TekVisa OpenChoice Call Monitor to see all GPIB traffic.